 Values manifest themselves in actions.
 When managers see that some of their employees actions contradict (or in milder ways do not correspond to the company values), corrective measures must be taken, otherwise eventually the organization will find itself in the crisis situation, similar to the one we had to witness a couple of years ago.

 Getting even more personal: Susan Scott has done research in the field of psycho-neuro-immunology and the findings are: if you do not act congruently with your values, your body will know.
 It means that if you do (forced to do/tricked into/willingly complying, does not really matter) something that contradicts your personal values, your body will react.
 It can manifest itself in anything ranging from a headache to a chronic illness, so it is something to think of.
-I would recommend her book, Fierce Conversations, which among this issue also focuses on problems of human interactions, constructive dialogue and conflict.
+I would recommend her book, Fierce Conversations

 No comments: